pablo-meier/Pablog/posts/2019-08-23-fresco-jesus-ocaml-setup.md

 debugging, many of the fancy monad tricks that I'm seeing get popular, syntax extensions + term rewriters.

+## In conclusion

+Use Python.

+Okay, _kidding_ (but, like, not really).
+But last year I unofficially designated it my Year of OCaml, then I gave up and made it my Year of Elixir.
+I'm gonna try to pick OCaml back up again for a few projects; if you're curious to try this out with me, hope this helps you too 🐫.

    [1]: https://www.rebar3.org/
    [2]: https://opam.ocaml.org/